microsoft/regexp-i18n/README.md

 `replaceNotMatching(pattern: string, replaceValue: string, text: string): string;`

 Attempt to make a function replacing everythin not matching to the pattern.
-Motivation for it that it is impossible to make an inverse `MATCH_LETTER` pattern.
+The motivation for it that it is impossible to make an inverse `MATCH_LETTER` pattern.
 Not very reliable in the complex cases yet.

 # Contributing